astik/grunt-angular-combine/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

-0.1.0 : initial version
+- 0.1.0 : initial version
-0.1.1 : fix other-than-html file management
+- 0.1.1 : fix other-than-html file management
-0.1.2 : fix only html files (filename ending with .html) should be processed
+- 0.1.2 : fix only html files (filename ending with .html) should be processed
+- 0.1.3 : manage nested folder